Artificial Intelligence

 Graphical processing units are key to AI because they provide the heavy compute power that’s required for iterative processing.
 Training neural networks requires big data plus compute power.

-The Internet of Things generates massive amounts of data from connected devices, most of it unanalyzed.
+The internet of things generates massive amounts of data from connected devices, most of it unanalyzed.
 Automating models with AI will allow us to use more of it.

 Advanced algorithms are being developed and combined in new ways to analyze more data faster and at multiple levels.
 This intelligent processing is key to identifying and predicting rare events, understanding complex systems and optimizing unique scenarios.